marktoda/superchain-actions/SPEC.md

         return success;
     }
 }
 ```

 ## 6. Considerations

 - **Semi-Atomicity:**

-  Each chain’s execution is atomic; however, the entire multi-chain process is not fully atomic.
+  Each chain's execution is atomic; however, the entire multi-chain process is not fully atomic.
 There may be delays between steps and possible state changes across chains.
 It is important to design workflows with these characteristics in mind.

 - **Message Ordering & Reliability:**